Today we take for granted what 200 years ago would have been considered magic.

 The same guys who were chasing mammoths with spears, dancing to make it rain, burning epileptics as witches, sacrificing chickens to the fire gods, jumping out of a long-boat and raiding villages.

-Those guys will always have a low attention span, look for the easiest way to do something, be swayed by pretty colours and will find garish overcooked colours and sudden loud noises off-putting unless they are under 5.
+Our species will always have a low attention span, look for the easiest way to do something, be swayed by pretty colours and will find garish overcooked colours and sudden loud noises off-putting unless they are under 5.

 No matter how high their IQ this is how they will approach your website.
 Design for it.